OpenVisualCloud/Dockerfiles/VCAC-A/README.md

 - Download the WeaveNet software under `/usr/local/bin`.
 - Start a `weave.service` that connects your node to the cluster master.
 - Configure `kubelet` of your node IP address.
-- Show the IP address of the virtual network of the current node.
+- Show the WeaveNet IP address.

 ---